-Copies of the New-Orleans Price-Current, Commercial Intelligencer and Merchants' Transcript,, most sent by Ballard's New Orleans commission merchants, Nalle and Cox, W. Cox and Co., etc. Issues from 1842, 1847, 1853 (2), and 1858.
-There are many more issues in the letters series since the commission merchants often wrote to Ballard on the blank pages.
+Copies of the New-Orleans Price-Current, Commercial Intelligencer and Merchants' Transcript,, most sent by Ballard's New Orleans commission merchants, Nalle and Cox, W. Cox and Co., etc. Issues from 1842, 1847, 1853, and 1858.
+There are many more issues in letters because the commission merchants often wrote to Ballard on the blank pages.

-Pedigree of a horse, diagram of a water wheel.
-Oversized: diagram of the layout of the slave quarters and of a slave house, "Travellers Guide.
+Pedigree of a horse, diagram of a water wheel, "Travellers Guide.
 A map of the Ohio and Mississippi Rivers.
 Extending from Pittsburgh to the Gulf of Mexico."
 By J. Duff.

 A one page "History of David" and pages 3 through 22 of a long description of a trip through Belgium.

 "R. C. Ballard and Co."accounts, 5 pages used for financial record keeping.
+32 p.

 "R. C. Ballard and Co.
-Invoice Book," contains lists of names and prices of slaves under headings such as "First Shipment List of Negroes shiped [sic] on Brig Tribune".
+Invoice Book," contains lists of names and prices of enslaved people under headings such as "First Shipment List of Negroes shiped [sic] on Brig Tribune".
 Shipments apparently left from Norfolk, Va.
+40 p.

-Accounts kept for individuals for cost of boarding slaves.
+"Negro Board Book".
+Accounts kept for individuals for cost of boarding enslaved people.
+48p.

 Two notes signed by R. C. Ballard and Co. on the Bank of Richmond, 25 September 1834, and the Bank of Virginia, 30 July 1834, the latter made out for $10,000 to Franklin and Armfield.

-Mainly financial accounts of the slave trade, including lists of slaves purchased, "Sales of R. C. Ballard and Co. in account with Messrs.
-Franklin, Ballard, and Co., Natchez," record of Ballard's purchase of slaves at auction in Adams County, Miss., and two contracts for partnership in the slave trade between Ballard, Franklin, and Armfield dated 1833 and 1835.
+Enclosures are mainly financial accounts of the interstate slave trade, including lists of enslaved people purchased, "Sales of R. C. Ballard and Co. in account with Messrs.
+Franklin, Ballard, and Co., Natchez," record of Ballard's purchase of enslaved people at auction in Adams County, Miss., and two contracts for partnership in the interstate slave trade between Ballard, Franklin, and Armfield dated 1833 and 1835.
 (The 1835 contract is oversized and is stored with oversized papers.)

-Scrap with what may be notes for a slave boarding bill.
+Scrap with what may be notes for a boarding bill.

 "R. C. Ballard and Co.
 Expense Book" on second page.
-Itemized and dated lists of payments made by R. C. Ballard and Co., for such expenses as having a horse shoed, stage fare to Richmond, suits of clothes (apparently for slaves), etc. About a third of pages are used.
+Itemized and dated lists of payments made by R. C. Ballard and Co., for such expenses as having a horse shoed, stage fare to Richmond, suits of clothes (apparently for enslaved people), etc. About a third of pages are used.
 A few other notes, mainly on inside covers.
+150 p.

 Bill for a few items "Thos Hall to Richard E. Smith."

-Overseer's rxpenses for Magnolia Plantation, "A memorandum of all the expence of this farm articles purchased by myself," list of "supplyes layed in by the proprietor," and note about purchase of slave woman by overseer William Buck, and Edward Moore in a/c with Magnolia Plantation.
+Overseer's expenses for Magnolia Plantation, "A memorandum of all the expence of this farm articles purchased by myself," list of "supplyes layed in by the proprietor," and note about purchase of an enslaved woman by overseer William Buck, and Edward Moore in a/c with Magnolia Plantation.
+40 p.

 "R. C. Ballard in account with W. A. Britton."
-6 pages used.
+6 pages roustaboutused. about 50 p.

 Clothes book of Magnolia Plantation.
 Mainly day by day lists of clothes made, specifying shirts and pantaloons, and seamstress.
 Other financial records, records of shipments received at Magnolia.
 Note that "Charlotte Buckner died the 14 day of May 1849.
 She was the seamstress on Magnolia died of Cholera."
+About 100 p.

-Brief letter to John P. Wilson about shipment of pork from Heisenbuttle and Maynadier.
+Brief 1851 letter to John P. Wilson about shipment of pork from Heisenbuttle and Maynadier.
+About 100 p.

 Brief letters to John P. Wilson, list of Magnolia cotton, advertisement for Ayer's Cathartic Pills.

-Magnolia Plantation journal, kept by overseers John P. Wilson then H. Shaw, contains lists of slaves, livestock, land in cultivation, and other lists, journal from 1 January 1851 through 31 December 1852.
-R. C. Ballard made a few daily entries (e.g. 22 October 1851.)
+Magnolia Plantation journal, kept by overseers John P. Wilson then H. Shaw, contains lists of enslaved people, livestock, land in cultivation, and other lists, journal from 1 January 1851 through 31 December 1852.
+R. C. Ballard made a few daily entries (e.g. 22 October 1851.) about 200 p.

-Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 And 1852 and daily lists of amounts of cotton picked by slaves in 1852, some other plantation records.
+Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 And 1852 and daily lists of amounts of cotton picked by enslaved people in1852, some other plantation records.
 About half of book is blank.
+About 160 p.

-"Cotton Plantation Record and Account Book,"Magnolia Plantation, kept by overseer John N. Nolley, six receipts pasted in front few pages, journal kept from 8 February to 7 August 1854, daily records of cotton picked by each slave, some other notes.
+"Cotton Plantation Record and Account Book,"Magnolia Plantation, kept by overseer John N. Nolley, six receipts pasted in front few pages, journal kept from 8 February to 7 August 1854, daily records of cotton picked by each enslaved person, some other notes.
+About 130 p.

 Letter, 1857, to R. C. Ballard from Bittner and Mather; list of bundles of bedding, coops of chickens, etc. under heading "Magnolia Plant.," bill for bricks, 1856.

-"Cotton Plantation Record and Account Book,"Elcho Plantation., kept by overseer J. B. Wilson, only a few journal entries but daily record of cotton picked on Elcho, list of slaves at back, some other notes.
+"Cotton Plantation Record and Account Book,"Elcho Plantation., kept by overseer J. B. Wilson, only a few journal entries but daily record of cotton picked on Elcho, list of enslaved people at back, some other notes.
+About 150 p.

 Wagram Plantation journal (Chicot Co., Ark.), paper darkened and much ink faded to the point of near illegibility, mostly blank.
-List of slaves at beginning.
+List of enslaved people at beginning. about 100 p.

 Financial records, apparently of Samuel S. Boyd.
 Mentions Forest Hill and Karnac plantations.